 Once my Short-Term Disability Benefits are up, do I Need to Make a Separate Application for Long-Term Disability Benefits?

-Yes, you must complete a separate long-term disability application and submit the application to your insurance company.
-If you do not, you may, in fact, forfeit your right to benefits.
+Yes, you must complete a separate long-term disability application and apply to your insurance company.
+If you do not, you may forfeit your right to benefits.
 Your insurance company should provide you with your LTD forms before the end of your short-term disability, and if they don’t, you should make that request.
 Again, you will be required to submit a member’s plan statement in the attending physician statement.
-Please review your policy to determine how long you have to apply and transition to long-term disability benefits.
+Please review your policy to determine how long you must apply and transition to long-term disability benefits.

 What are Some Reasons why I Would be Denied Short-Term Disability Benefits?